REVIEW: “The Masterpiece Kitchen” Food Studio – Epcot International Festival of the Arts 2018

-Welcome to a food studio review for the Epcot International Festival of the Arts, taking place in the park Friday-Monday from January 13th through February 20th, 2017.
-This review will cover the “The Masterpiece Kitchen” kiosk, which is located just outside of the Canada pavilion in World Showcase.
+Welcome to a food studio review for the Epcot International Festival of the Arts, taking place in the park all week from January 12th to February 19th, 2018.
+This review will cover “The Masterpiece Kitchen” Food Studio

 The Masterpiece Kitchen

-- Charcuterie Palette with Artisan Cured Meats, Nueske’s Applewood Smoked Duck Breast and Cheese – $14.00
+Charcuterie Palette with Artisan Cured Meats, Nueske’s Smoked Beef and Cheese

-- The Meeker Vineyard Winemakers’ Handprint Merlot – $9.50
+The Meeker Vineyard Winemakers’ Handprint Merlot, Sonoma County, CA

-Charcuterie Palette with Artisan Cured Meats, Nueske’s Applewood Smoked Duck Breast and Cheese – $14.00
+Charcuterie Palette with Artisan Cured Meats, Nueske’s Smoked Beef and Cheese $14.00

 Smoked Salmon Tartare, Caviar, Crisp Lavash and Traditional Accompaniments – $12.00